Modern Slavery Statement

 Following our review of our actions, this financial year to prevent slavery or human trafficking from occurring in our business or supply chains, we intend to take the following further steps:

-• continue to incorporate specific modern slavery provisions in our agreements with new hirer clients;
+• continue to incorporate modern slavery provisions in our agreements wherever possible;

 • assess and where appropriate update training for key employees in our Group Companies;